IH-GAN: A Conditional Generative Model for Implicit Surface-Based Inverse Design of Cellular Structures: IH-GAN for functionally graded cellular structural design

-As the proposed IH-GAN model can accurately generate cellular structures possessing the desired material properties, it can be useful in designing functionally graded cellular structures composed of multiple types of cellular unit cells.
-Rather than typical TO algorithms (\eg, SIMP) that optimize a density map by assuming an approximate relation between Young's modulus ($E$) and the density ($\rho$), our IH-GAN model uses a modified version of a TO algorithm that can output maps of both $E$ and $\nu$.
-Based on the $E$ and $\nu$ maps, our IH-GAN generates corresponding cellular unit cells to replace the two maps and end up with a functionally graded cellular structure.
-We use two different elasticity objective functions\textemdash \ie, minimum compliance and target deformation\textemdash in our TO algorithm.
+As the proposed IH-GAN model can accurately generate cellular structures possessing the desired properties, it can be useful in designing functionally graded cellular structures composed of multiple types of cellular unit cells.
+Rather than typical TO algorithms (\eg, SIMP) that optimize a density map by assuming an approximate relation between Young's modulus ($E$) and the density ($\rho$), our IH-GAN model uses a modified version of the SIMP algorithm that can output all the three maps of $E$, $\nu$, and $\rho$.
+Based on the $E$, $\nu$, and $\rho$ maps, our IH-GAN generates corresponding cellular unit cells to replace the three maps and end up with a functionally graded cellular structure.
+We use two different elasticity objective functions\textemdash \ie, minimum compliance and target deformation\textemdash in our optimization problems.